disclosure: this post relates to a future review post

 or you can email them back – the details are on the Paper Dolls World Record website.

-Monkey and I have challenged his NCT group to colour in some Paper Dolls over the next week so we can get them all posted back to London in time.
+My son and I have challenged his NCT group to colour in some Paper Dolls over the next week so we can get them all posted back to London in time.
 One thing to remember – when attaching the paper dolls together – the dolls must be connected by both hands and feet for the world record attempt to stand.

 Make sure you write your child’s name and school on the back of your dolls for a chance to be entered in to a draw to win a piece of Rebecca Cobb original artwork and a chance for your family to go to the record attempt event!